lcurran/game-project-client/README.md

   Files:

-  -HTML
+-   HTML
-  -CSS
+-   CSS
-  -Gameboard arrays
+-   Gameboard arrays
-  -Actions
+-   Actions
-  -API calls
+-   API calls
-  -UI elements
+-   UI elements
-  -Win conditions
+-   Win conditions

   May end up discovering further compartmentalization is needed, but to begin to build this should do.